bloominstituteoftechnology/Preprocessing-II/README.md

-# Preprocessing II: Fun Bus Website
+# Preprocessing II: Fun Bus Website-Joseph Thompson

 Fun Bus is a travel agency looking for some help on their website.
 They want a new navigation, new header, and new buttons on the home page.
 They also want a mobile version of their site styled.
 Use your preprocessing knowledge to accomplish their tasks.